 She is also a conceptual photographer who produces photos and photo-text work, both solo and in collaboration with colleagues and friends.
 She has published essays and photo-stories involving her photography.
 Her images have been chosen as the cover art for books by Cuban American writer Cristina García and the poet Glenn Sheldon and for books by academic scholars.
 As Camera Query (solo and in collaboration with others) and as SPIR: Conceptual Photography (with Jill H. Casid), she has shown in the Carrack Gallery, the Pleiades Gallery, and Golden Belt Art Studios in Durham, 523 East Franklin Street in Chapel Hill, the Orange County Historical Museum in Hillsborough, and the Joyner Library at East Carolina University in Greenville, North Carolina; Salisbury University Art Gallery in Salisbury, Maryland; the Institute of Contemporary Art in Boston; the Watershed Media Centre in Bristol, England; Pulse Art Gallery in New York City; the Center for Exploratory and Perceptual Art (CEPA Gallery) in Buffalo, New York; and El Progreso Gallery in Madrid, Spain.
 She has worked most notably with co-authors and co-producers, Jill H. Casid and Carisa R. Showden on combinations of text and image.
 She has collaborated as music composer with visual artist and lyricist Janet Cooling.
 Most recently, she has been composing original music and lyrics of her own as well as working on her own photo & text stories.

-Outside of the academic sphere, Durán is an advocate for underrepresented minority education.
+Durán is an advocate for underrepresented minority education.
 She has worked with The Moore Undergraduate Research Apprentice Program (MURAP) at UNC-Chapel Hill to assist talented underrepresented undergraduate students from diverse backgrounds in their pursuit of doctoral degrees.
-In Summer 2015, she received the UNC Graduate School’s Richard Bland Fellowship and interned with Juntos, a North Carolina State University cooperative extension program whose mission it is to help Latina/o students achieve high school graduation and access higher education.
+In Summer 2015, she received the UNC Graduate School’s Richard Bland Fellowship and interned with Juntos, a North Carolina State University cooperative extension program that helps Latinx students achieve higher education.
 She is also a Carolina Firsts Advocate for undergraduate students and serves on the advisory board for the Carolina Grad Student F1RSTS.
 In her spare time, Durán enjoys visiting coffeeshops, hot yoga, traveling, and spending time with her two pet bunnies.
 Click here to read about Durán’s decision to pursue graduate studies and what advice she has for prospective graduate students.